 Despite being a neutral state, Luxembourg was occupied by German forces during both World Wars.
 It joined forces with Belgium and the Netherlands to form the Benelux Customs Union in 1944, was a founding member of the European Economic Community (EEC) in 1957 (which became the European Union (EU) in 1993), and a founding NATO member in 1959.
 It has been a member of the Eurozone since January 1999.

 12. Just under half of the permanent residents in Luxembourg are foreign

 With around 170 different nationalities living in the country.
-Portuguese make up the biggest group at 16.4 percent.
-Additionally, just over 60 percent of the population of Luxembourg have an immigrant background according to the Duchy of Luxembourg’s Statistics Portal.
+Portuguese make up the biggest group at 16.4%.
+Additionally, just over 60% of the population of Luxembourg have an immigrant background according to the Duchy of Luxembourg’s Statistics Portal.

 13. Euthanasia and assisted suicide is legal in Luxembourg

-Although in 2008, the Grand Duke refused to sign a bill approving euthanasia as it was against his personal beliefs; this led to a constitutional reform.
-The monarch is no longer required to approve laws and the role has become mainly ceremonial.
-Now Luxembourg is a constitutional monarchy with a parliamentary democracy and the Grand Duke is the Head of State.
+Although in 2008, the Grand Duke didn’t sign a bill approving euthanasia as it was against his personal beliefs; this led to constitutional reform.
+Laws no longer require the monarch’s approval; the role is now mainly ceremonial.
+Now, Luxembourg is a constitutional monarchy with a parliamentary democracy and the Grand Duke is the Head of State.

 14. Luxembourg is one of the smallest countries in the world.

-15. Luxembourg is the least populated of all the EU countries.
+15. Luxembourg has the lowest population of all the EU countries.

 It has a population of just over half a million people (563,000 in 2015), and is the 20th smallest of the world’s 194 independent countries.